The Mediterranean cypress (Cupressus sempervirens, L.) is an arboreal species belonging to the genus Cupressus.

 The flowers are at the top of the twigs, yellow, indistinctly masculine and feminine throughout the plant.
 The fruits are small, light-green spheres of young, called galbule, scaly and, after a two-year maturation, change color becoming brown, lignify and open along the fissures of the scales to drop winged seeds (achenes).

-The common cypress is a tree that prefers areas characterized by mild and rainy winters and hot, dry summers.
+The Mediterranean cypress is a tree that prefers areas characterized by mild and rainy winters and hot, dry summers.
 It suffers from prolonged colds, but its spontaneous reproduction and adaptability to all types of soil has led it to vegetate a little everywhere; in fact we find it up to 700 m s.l.m. and on dry soils, so as to be used also as a reforestation tree, as well as by windbreaks.
 However its prevalent use is as an ornamental garden and landscape plant.
 The renewal of the cypress trees can be natural, it is particularly favored in stony soils or mixed pines.
 For details of the cultivation technique, see the following sheet.

 Uses and Traditions –

 The Cupressus sempervirens has been a plant appreciated since ancient times for its balsamic properties; in fact from its branches the oleum cupressi is extracted that is used for the treatment of the cooling illnesses.
 Hard and very resistant wood is used for the construction of furniture and cabinet-making.
 The wood is suitable for commercialization starting from 20 cm in diameter and the cypress is well suited to dry soils, difficult to use by other species.

 The cypress is used in phytotherapy for cooling diseases.
 In phytotherapy the meristematic extract (of the buds) is used as a tonic of the vascular endothelium.